Hyllus argyrotoxus: Habitat and ecology

-This species is a highly mobile plant-dwelling spider, moving boldly through low vegetation.
-It is mainly collected from shrubs and trees.
-Females construct retreats with egg sacs on the underside of leaves, using silk to fold the leaf into a broad tube.
+This species is a highly mobile, plant-dwelling spider that moves boldly through low vegetation and shrubs.
+It is most frequently collected from bushes and trees rather than from the ground layer.
+Females construct silken retreats on the underside of leaves, folding the leaf into a broad tube in which the egg sac is deposited and guarded.

-In South Africa, Hyllus argyrotoxus inhabits multiple biomes including Fynbos, Forest, Grassland, Indian Ocean Coastal Belt, Savanna and Thicket, at altitudes ranging from 17 to 1558 m.
-The species has also been found in agricultural ecosystems such as avocado, citrus, cotton and macadamia orchards.
+In South Africa, Hyllus argyrotoxus inhabits a wide range of biomes including Fynbos, forest, grassland, Indian Ocean coastal belt, savanna and thicket, at altitudes ranging from approximately 17 to 1558 m above sea level.
+The species has also been recorded in agricultural ecosystems such as avocado, citrus, cotton and macadamia orchards, indicating a tolerance for modified habitats.

+Behavior

+Hyllus argyrotoxus is diurnal and actively hunts prey using vision rather than webs, a characteristic trait of jumping spiders.
+It stalks and captures small arthropods by means of short, rapid leaps.
+Although specific courtship behavior has not been described in detail for this species, members of the family Salticidae are known for complex visual courtship displays involving leg movements and body posturing.